ncmihali/ECE551D-Choose-Your-Own-Adventure/README.md

     as it was in the input file.
 Note that any text is legal in this portion of the file (there is now way any of this input can be invalid).

-Note that we provide two example stories (one written by Drew, and one written by Genevieve!) in the story1 and story2 directories.
-There are also a variety of other test cases available in

-/usr/local/ece551/cyoa/

 some of which are valid and some of which are not.
 These other test cases do not really tell meaningful stories (though story1 and story2